Crypss22/AzureSIEM/README.md

       </p>
    <br />
 <p align="center">
-<b>After creating the VM, a custom inbound port rule on the firewall was configured to allow all incoming traffic.</b>
+<b>In the VM's settings on Azure, I configured the firewall to allow traffic on all ports.</b>
 <br/>
 <img src="https://imgur.com/yedIVhl.png" height="40%" width="40%" alt="Custom Inbound Rule"/>
       </p>
       <p align="center">
-      <b>In order to allow ICMP echo requests and make the VM discoverable, the firewall on the VM itself was disabled.</b>
+      <b>And on the Windows VM itself, disabled the firewall to allow ICMP echo requests, making it discoverable, and baiting all threat actors looking for some low-hanging fruit.</b>
 <br/>
 <img src="https://imgur.com/PUo4NVP.png" height="80%" width="80%" alt="VM linked to LAW"/>
       </p>
 <br/>
 <br/>
       <p align="center">
 <b>Following, I created a custom PowerShell script to be used on the virtual machine utilizing AI.
 The script interacts with the Windows Event Viewer on the VM and specifically targets Audit Failures with Event ID 4625, which indicates a failed login attempt.
-The script collects relevant information from these failed login attempts and exports it to a JSON log file in a format recognized by Azure.
+The script collects relevant information from these failed login attempts and exports it to a JSON file recognized by Azure Sentinel.
       <p align="center">
-The script extracts the collected information from Windows Event Viewer and organizes it into corresponding tables for further analysis.
-Additionally, the script leverages an API (shown below) that provides geolocation capabilities, allowing the script to determine the latitude and longitude of the attack sources.
-The log file that is created from this script is then utilized as a sample file in the Log Analytics Workspace.</b>
+The script extracts the collected information from Windows Event Viewer and leverages an API to provide geolocation capabilities, determining the latitude and longitude of the attack sources.</b>
 </br>
     <img src="https://imgur.com/LxkZykA.png" height="70%" width="70%" alt="Custom Powershell Script"/>
       </p>